 Left camp this morning to find a better camp with hot showers and toilets nearby at Elk Lakes, haha.
 Warmed my hands in the heated washrooms and kept pushing.
 Elk pass had a bit of snow in places, some melting beside the trail, leaving a muddy affair for myself to contend with.
 I made my way down the pass to a cabin and picnic table, screaming Coooooooeeeeeee all the way, letting the Bears know an Aussie is coming.
 From the pass descent to this cabin I count as many as eight separate bear tracks on the way, with a cub part of the brigade.
 I continue on to where I thought I might camp to have another feed and decided I didn’t want to spend the night here, beside the bear highway and pushed on to Elkford, on a slippery sloppy muddy road arriving in town with a kg or two of mud and gravel attached to the bike.
 Campsite facilities were excellent, hot showers and heated washroom building meant I could dry out some things.
 I made my usual dinner and was still super hungry, after a a visit to a very well equipped supermarket I came back with a huge tub of hommus and pack of chips and ate the lot!
 So good!

-Sitting in the endless drizzle gets tiring, so I head to the pub across the road and spend the night swapping stories with the locals and getting shouted beer, it’s the Canadian way apparently, it was also Tims birthday, local lad working the mines here so we all had Tequila shots to celebrate his 20th.
-Still drizzling outside when I get back to the tent with a lift from Chuck, Chuck picks up a lot of cyclists along the route if they have any troubles as he runs a cabin on the road out of Elk pass into Elkford.
+Sitting in the endless drizzle gets tiring, so I head to the pub across the road and spend the night swapping stories with the locals and being unable to pay for my own beer, it’s the Canadian way apparently, it was also Tims birthday, local lad working the mines here, so we all had Tequila shots to celebrate his 20th.
+Still drizzling outside when I get back to the tent after a lift from the Pub with Chuck, Chuck picks up a lot of cyclists along the route if they have any troubles, he runs a cabin on the road out of Elk pass into Elkford.
 Good to hear there is help along the way for fellow cyclists if they find trouble.
 Thanks buddy, what a legend!

 Day 4.
 Drizzle for shizzle